top of page

 Status of the KP Trend Model

-The KP Trend Model returned to a Green status on Thursday, May 15, effective the close of trading.
+The KP Trend Model returned to a cautious Yellow status on Thursday, December 26, 2025, effective the close of trading.

-The Green Trend Model condition has by far dominated the 28-year history of our market trend analysis.
-Our Market Model has issued "live" signals since January 2006, and earlier years of daily returns have been simulated, applying the exact formula parameters we use today.
+The KP Market Model has issued signals in real time since January 2006, and the daily performance of earlier years were simulated, applying the identical formula parameters we use today.

 In our experience, success at investing is mostly about aligning your portfolio with the underlying trend, and just a little bit about fund choices or the selection of individual investments.

-The KP Trend Model adds value by actively shifting market (beta) exposure with the objective of reducing volatility and portfolio drawdown.
-Over a full bull/bear cycle, our process is also likely to improve returns (CAGR), but our Model's priorities are first protection and then performance —in that order.
+The KP Trend Model adds value by actively shifting market (beta) exposure with the objective of managing volatility and portfolio drawdown.
+Over a full bull/bear cycle, our process will also likely to improve returns (CAGR), but our Model's priorities are protection and then performance —in that order.

 The KP Trend Model averages about eight shifts of exposure a year.
 A self-directed 401(k) investor might expect to make an allocation change every two months or so.
-We have seen times when the Model remained unchanged for more than nine months, and others when it has called for three adjustments in one month!
+We have seen times when the Model has remained unchanged for over nine months, and others when it has made three adjustments in one month!
 Keeping up with the current status of the Model, at least weekly, is important.

-Managing your portfolio is a long-term journey, but it can be supported by a mathematical process that has delivered very workmanlike metrics over the last 28 years.
-Still, even a well-designed model such as ours will occasionally get the timing wrong, but it is designed to recover from errors and to keep moving forward.
+Managing your portfolio is a long-term journey, but it can be significantly supported by a mathematical process such as ours that has delivered very workmanlike metrics in real time over 20 years.
+Of course, even a well-designed model such as ours will occasionally get the timing wrong, but it is designed to recover from those errors and to keep moving forward.

 Individual investors play the central role in their own success when they follow these model signals in a disciplined manner.

 We make every effort to update this status page within one day of a signal change.
-Historical perspectives in the table above assume that all required transactions/adjustments were implemented at the close on the trading day following a signal.
+Historical performance results in the table above assume that all required transactions/adjustments were implemented at the close on the trading day following a signal.

 BACKGROUND —